-Did you notice, accounts which become over 90 days past-due, out of those 90% never get resolved (only 10% pay).
+Did you notice, 90% of the accounts which become over 90 days past-due never get resolved.
 These 90% accounts are subsequently written off as a complete-loss in your accounting books.

 Furthermore, chasing customers to clear their accounts receivable is eating away too much time of your team and taking them away from the core business activities for which they were hired for?